jluzio/study-guides/java/01-java.md

 ## What Is an Interface?
 An interface is a contract between a class and the outside world.
 When a class implements an interface, it promises to provide the behavior published by that interface.

+### Functional interface
+An informative annotation type used to indicate that an interface type declaration is intended to be a functional interface as defined by the Java Language Specification.
+Conceptually, a functional interface has exactly one abstract method.
+Since default methods have an implementation, they are not abstract.
+If an interface declares an abstract method overriding one of the public methods of java. lang.
+Object, that also does not count toward the interface's abstract method count since any implementation of the interface will have an implementation from java. lang.
+Object or elsewhere.

+Note that instances of functional interfaces can be created with lambda expressions, method references, or constructor references.
+If a type is annotated with this annotation type, compilers are required to generate an error message unless:
+- The type is an interface type and not an annotation type, enum, or class.
+- The annotated type satisfies the requirements of a functional interface.

 ## What Is a Package?
 A package is a namespace for organizing classes and interfaces in a logical manner.
 Placing your code into packages makes large software projects easier to manage.